tigerbeetle/tigerbeetle/docs/coding/data-modeling.md

 TigerBeetle clients include an `id()` function to generate IDs using the recommended scheme.

-TigerBeetle ID is a 128-bit number where:
+TigerBeetle ID (TBID) is a 128-bit number where:

 - the high 48 bits are a millisecond timestamp
 - the low 80 bits are random.